blend2d/blend2d/CONTRIBUTING.md

 ## Website Enhancement

-If you found a typo or have suggestions about the content on Blend2D website you can either contact us directly via email or discuss it on Gitter.
+If you found a typo or have suggestions about the content on Blend2D website you can either contact us directly via email or discuss it on our public chat.
 Please don't open GitHub issues that are related to the website.

 ## Coding Style